 #2 Attractive sign-up perks and rewards for trading

 Get rewarded with commission-free trades, access to market data and stock vouchers when you sign up for a new Tiger Brokers account.
-More specifically, new Tiger Brokers users can now receive a free Grab share, 365 days of commission-free trading for HK, China, and Singapore stocks, and 180 days of unlimited trades for U.S stocks.
-Promotion is until 12 October 2022.
+More specifically, new Tiger Brokers users can now receive a free GoPro share, 365 days of commission-free trading for HK, China, and Singapore stocks, and 180 days of unlimited trades for U.S stocks.
+Promotion is until 28 February 2023.

 #3 Wide range of products available for trading